Cyclic Objects from Surfaces: Related work

-\begin{rmk} \normalfont Cobordisms in~${\conncob}$ admit surgery presentation by certain tangles (for a review, see~\cite[Section 4]{beliakova-derenzi}).
-On one hand, there is a resemblance between tangles which present structural morphisms of the Hopf algebra~$\Sigma_{1,1}$ and the special ribbon graphs which present generating morphisms of (co)cyclic objects in~$\Cob_3$ (see Theorem \ref{CYCINCOB}).
-Note also that in the construction of the latter objects, we do not use the monoidal structure of~$\Cob_3$.
-One the other hand, in the contrast with the Kirby calculus on special ribbon graphs from Section~\ref{kirbycalculus}, the moves~\textbf{COUPON} and~\textbf{TWIST} do not appear as moves between tangles presenting morphisms in~${\conncob}$.
-It would be interesting to explore relationships between (co)cyclic objects in~$\Cob_3$ which were constructed in Section~\ref{cobcyclic} and para(co)cyclic objects in~${\conncob}$ from Section~\ref{cy para}. \end{rmk}
+\begin{Remark} Cobordisms in~${\conncob}$ admit surgery presentation by certain tangles (for a review, see~\cite[Section~4]{beliakova-derenzi}).
+On one hand, there is a resemblance between tangles which present structural morphisms of the Hopf algebra~$\Sigma_{1,1}$ and the special ribbon graphs which present generating morphisms of (co)cyclic objects in~$\textbf{3}\Cob_0$ (see Theorem~\ref{CYCINCOB} and a relevant Remark \ref{drinfeld-map-cobordisms}).
+Note also that in the construction of the latter objects, we do not use the monoidal structure of~$\textbf{3}\Cob_0$.
+One the other hand, in the contrast with the Kirby calculus on special ribbon graphs from Section~\ref{kirbycalculus}, \textbf{COUPON} and~\textbf{TWIST} move do not appear as moves between tangles presenting morphisms in~${\conncob}$.
+It would be interesting to explore relationships between (co)cyclic objects in~$\textbf{3}\Cob_0$ which were constructed in Section~\ref{cobcyclic} and para(co)cyclic objects in~${\conncob}$ from Section~\ref{cy para}. \end{Remark}